IrfanBaqui/react-router-v4-tutorial/README.md

 # react-router-v4-example

-This example covers all the new updates of React-Router-v4
+This example covers all the new updates of React-Router-v4.
+Check out [this video](https://www.youtube.com/watch?v=AzlpRbziyZQ) for a quick introduction.

 It includes: